jaafaralaswad/Assignment-1/README.md

 ## Tutorial

 This repository contains three tutorials.
-Each contains five examples addressing one of the topics mentioned above.
+Each contains five numerical examples addressing one of the topics mentioned above.

 -